f3d-app/f3d/doc/user/COMMANDS.md

 ## Command Script (`--command-script`)

-F3D provides a feature to load and execute commands from a script file using the `--command-script` CLI option.
+F3D provides a feature to execute commands from a script file using the `--command-script` [CLI option[(OPTIONS.md)]].
 This allows users to automate a sequence of commands by listing them in a plain text file.
-eg: `--command-script path/to/command_script.txt`.
+eg: `f3d --command-script path/to/command_script.txt`.
+Example Command Script:
+`roll_camera 90`
+`toggle ui.scalar_bar`
+`print_scene_info`
+`increase_light_intensity`
+In this example, it is shown that each command is required to be written on a new line.

 ## Command syntax